 Will Medical Marijuana be Your Next Employee Benefit?

 Are you interested in learning more about this topic?
-Join us at one of our upcoming regional events on “Everything You Need to Know About Cannabis in the Workplace” taking place this September in Vancouver, Calgary, and Toronto.
+Join us at one of our upcoming regional events on “Everything You Need to Know About Cannabis in the Workplace” taking place this September.

 Smell something funky in the air?
 That’s the impending legalization of recreational marijuana.
 How much (if at all) will this impact Canadian workplaces is still to be seen, but with 20% of Canadians using pot, according to a 2016 Deloitte survey, and more use predicted once it’s legal, the topic is a hot one.